spiceai/spiceai/docs/PRINCIPLES.md

 ### Leverage model versioning

 Spice supports pulling the models in specific versions defined in a Spicepod, which ensures your ML applications are comparable and traceable.

+### Align to industry standards

+Spice uses industry standards like Apache Arrow and ONNX to improve performance, compatibility, and usability by leveraging open-source innovations.